Choi-Bowon/Choi-Bowon/README.md

 - 👋 Hi, I’m @Choi-Bowon
 - 👀 I’m interested in Phython and HTML
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on HTML project
+- 💞️ I’m looking to collaborate on Web project
 - 📫 How to reach me bowon1955@gmail.com

 <!---